MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/aks/storage.md

   - [Create and use a static volume with Azure Blob storage](/azure/aks/azure-csi-blob-storage-static)
   - [Dynamically create and use a persistent volume with Azure Blob storage](/azure/aks/azure-csi-blob-storage-dynamic)

-- Consider how your application should access blob storage.
+- **Driver for accessing storage**.
+Consider how your application should access blob storage.
 To access it as a file system, you can use the [blob CSI driver](https://github.com/kubernetes-sigs/blob-csi-driver) in Kubernetes.
 This driver allows access to blob storage through either the [NFSv3 protocol](/azure/storage/blobs/network-file-system-protocol-support) or through a [fuse driver](https://github.com/Azure/azure-storage-fuse).

 #### Other storage solutions

-Consider additoonal types of storage if your application requires something that's not described in this article.
+Consider additional types of storage if your application requires something that's not described in this article.
 There are multiple specialized storage solutions in Azure that can integrate with Kubernetes.
 This article doesn't cover those, but the following list identifies possible solutions:

 - **Azure HPC cache**.
 HPC Cache speeds access to your data for high-performance computing (HPC) tasks.
 By caching files in Azure, Azure HPC Cache brings the scalability of cloud computing to your existing workflow.
 For more information, see [Integrate Azure HPC Cache with Azure Kubernetes Service](/azure/aks/azure-hpc-cache).